muze-innovation/chassis/backend/README.md

 ### Spec

-The specifications file is a rule to validate the format of the source(JSON) in the form of a TS file.
+The specification file is a TS file for validating the source format (JSON).

-Example ViewSpec.json :
+Example ViewSpec.ts :

 ```ts
 interface Banner {